9 Tips to Help You Prepare for Income Tax Filing Online

 Direct deposit is another safeguard.
 Set up direct deposit with your bank if you expect a refund; if you owe money, be sure to send it through IRS Direct Pay.

-Consider ‘bunching’ deductions
+Consider ‘bunching’ deductions when filing tax returns online

 We recommend “bunching” deductions to exceed the thresholds, if possible.
 Bunching is when you time expenses by pushing deductible expenses into the same calendar year you’re doing income tax filing online.
 This can be achieved by moving forward certain deductions this year, such as charity donations, or prepaying January’s mortgage payment.